unicode-org/message-format-wg/spec/README.md

 Updates to this specification will not remove any syntax provided in this version.

+Updates to this specification MUST NOT specify an error for any message that previously did not specify an error.

+Updates to this specification MUST NOT specify the use of a fallback value for any message that previously did not specify a fallback value.

 Updates to this specification will not change the syntactical meaning of any syntax defined in this specification except for that syntax marked as "reserved for future standardization".